-Back in the days of analogue recordings and before there were playlists, friends and family would exchange music by compiling a cassette tape of favourite tracks and new “bangers”.
+Back in the days of analogue recordings and before there were playlists, friends and family would exchange music by compiling a cassette tape of favourite tracks and new ‘bangers’.

-These mixtapes would often be loaded on to car stereos for the trip down to the family holiday.
+These mixtapes would often be loaded onto car stereos for the trip down to the family holiday.

 Lawrence Power and the Australian Chamber Orchestra: Isles of Light.
 Photo © Nic Walker

-For lovers of English “pastoral” music, 6 September, 1910, is a highly significant date: the day Gloucester Cathedral hosted the premiere of Ralph Vaughan Williams’s Fantasia on a Theme by Thomas Tallis.
+For lovers of English ‘pastoral’ music, 6 September, 1910, is a highly significant date: the day Gloucester Cathedral hosted the premiere of Ralph Vaughan Williams’s Fantasia on a Theme by Thomas Tallis.

 Sitting in the pews that day were two young composers, Herbert Howells and Ivor Gurney, and Howells was so transported by what he heard that he walked the city’s streets all night.
-Pieces by both men featured on the mixtape.
+Pieces by both men feature on the mixtape.

 Lawrence Power and the Australian Chamber Orchestra: Isles of Light.
 Photo © Nic Walker

-The other central work in this concert – co-commissioned by the ACO – was a new viola concerto for Power by his friend and fellow violist Garth Knox built around Samuel Coleridge’s poem The Ancient Mariner.
+The other central work in this concert – co-commissioned by the ACO – is a new viola concerto for Power by his friend and fellow violist Garth Knox built around Samuel Coleridge’s poem The Ancient Mariner.

 Lawrence Power and the Australian Chamber Orchestra: Isles of Light.
 Photo © Nic Walker

-Powell switched to violin to lead the opening work of the half, the much-neglected Irish composer Elizabeth Maconchy’s Symphony for Double String Orchestra, with its mid-20th century feel and influences of both Stravinsky and Bartók.
+Power switches to violin to lead the opening work of the half, the much-neglected Irish composer Elizabeth Maconchy’s Symphony for Double String Orchestra, with its mid-20th century feel and influences of both Stravinsky and Bartók.

-Howells’ Elegy for Viola, String Quartet and String Orchestra – written to commemorate a friend killed in the Battle of the Somme – made an achingly beautiful and impeccably performed link to RVW’s masterpiece.
+Howells’ Elegy for Viola, String Quartet and String Orchestra – written to commemorate a friend killed in the Battle of the Somme – makes an achingly beautiful and impeccably performed link to RVW’s masterpiece.

 Power, as well as being a conductor and soloist, has commissioned several new concertos to expand his favoured instrument’s paltry solo repertoire.